top of page

 Amen, Pops!

-As that ol' rascal Baba came tumblin' out the window after me.
-I braced myself for impact that never came.
-Sally’s patch in my trousers had snagged the old oak tree beneath Baba's house!
-It’s hard to say if it wuhz a broken heart or the broken neck that killed Baba, but dead on the ground below me she were.
+As that ol' rascal Baba came tumblin’ out the window after me, I prepared to meet my maker.
+But splatter on the banquette I ne’er did, for the oak tree reachin' its branches had snagged the patch in my trousers put there by the thread and needle of that bestest of gals, Sally O’Mally!
+It’s hard to say if it wuhz a broken heart or the broken neck that killed Baba, but dead on the ground she lay.

-And when the undertakers came for her, and a 'ventory was made of her mansion, that house wuhz discovered to contain as many hats as missin' husbands, and then some.
-Bowlers, beaver felt toppers, canvas delivery boy caps.
-Covered in fur, every last one of 'em.”
+When the undertakers came to collect her, an accounting was made of the ole mansion, attic to parlor, and it contained s’many hats as missin' husbands—an' then some!
+Bowlers, beavers, stovepipes, and canvas delivery boy caps.
+Covered in fur, every last one of ‘em.”

-My neighbor sighed.
-“Cats don’t often wear bowler caps, chère, but they most certainly never sport gold teeth."
+“Cats don’t often wear bowler hats, chère, but they most certain’ly never sport gold teeth.”

-And that’s the way it is in New Orleans.
+And that’s the way it is in New Orleans, mon chère.

 Related Posts